Ladbrokes enters Australia with online bookmaker deal

-LONDON, Sept 4 (Reuters) - Britain’s Ladbrokes PLC has entered the Australian market by buying the owner of online bookmaker Bookmaker.com.au and sports marketing firm Panda Gaming.
+LONDON (Reuters) - Britain’s Ladbrokes PLC LAD.L has entered the Australian market by buying the owner of online bookmaker Bookmaker.com.au and sports marketing firm Panda Gaming.

 Ladbrokes said on Wednesday it had agreed to pay an initial A$22.5 million, or about 13 million pounds, for Gaming Investments, giving it a low cost entry into the regulated and growing Australian sports betting market.